 What is a B2B Customer Journey Map?

-Customer Journey Mapping is a visual, unified, narrative journey of your customer’s interactions with your company.
-It’s the human layer to the data you’re probably already collecting about your customers, celebrating what works and identify challenges.
+Customer journey mapping is a visual, unified, narrative journey of your customer’s interactions with your company.
+It’s the human layer to the data you’re probably already collecting about your customers, celebrating what works and identifying challenges.

 Most importantly, it’s told from the outside in – the customer’s point of view, not yours or your organisation’s.